Canon G16 vs Nikon D700

-The Canon PowerShot G16 and the Nikon D700 are two digital cameras that were officially introduced, respectively, in August 2013 and July 2008.
+The Canon PowerShot G16 and the Nikon D700 are two digital cameras that were revealed to the public, respectively, in August 2013 and July 2008.
 The G16 is a fixed lens compact, while the D700 is a DSLR.
 The cameras are based on a 1/1.7-inch (G16) and a full frame (D700) sensor.
-The Canon has a resolution of 12 megapixel, whereas the Nikon provides 12.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 12 megapixels, whereas the Nikon provides 12.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G16 vs Nikon D700

-The physical size and weight of the Canon G16 and the Nikon D700 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G16 – represents the basis or 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon G16 and the Nikon D700.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G16 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D700 is considerably larger (118 percent) than the Canon G16.
 It is noteworthy in this context that the D700 is splash and dust-proof, while the G16 does not feature any corresponding weather-sealing.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G16 has a lens build in, whereas the D700 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G16 has a lens built in, whereas the D700 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the D700 and their specifications in the Nikon Lens Catalog.
+You can compare the optics available for the D700 and their specifications in the Nikon Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
-The G16 was launched at a lower price than the D700, despite having a lens build in.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Any camera decision will naturally be influenced heavily by the price.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
+The G16 was launched at a lower price than the D700, despite having a lens built in.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Canon G16 vs Nikon D700